Pierre Kandorfer

 Pierre Antoine Kandorfer (born August 17, 1943) is a German–American author and journalist.
 He is the founder of EuroChannel Broadcasting on ICN (International Channel Network Los Angeles).

-In 1970, he won the first film prize in the "Films of the Youth" category at the International Short Film Festival Oberhausen in Germany.
-He was also the director of the European Syndication of etv Hollywood Inc., the Producer of the official NASA/ESA footage at the first Spacelab Mission, and the Producer of the Special Assignment Series Soccer World Cup.
-He is also the author of over 25 books.

-Career
+Background

-Beginning with his teaching assignment (adjunct professor position) at the FHS College, he published a series of books on theoretical work in film and TV such as "Praxis des Wissenschaftsfilms (Schriftenreihe zur Film — und Fernsehkunde) (German Edition)" – or "Practice of Science Films (Publication Series to the Film — and Television Studies) (German Edition)" in English – Dr. Kandorfer has been releasing books since 1978 with the book "Textbook of Filmmaking" (German version), published in 7 editions and used in many European film schools.
+Pierre taught at the FHS College in Düsseldorf, he published a series of books on theoretical work in Film and TV, such as “Practice of Science Films” (German edition).
+In 1980, he worked in the German film industry, he published his “Pocket Book of Movie Technology” (a publication series for the Institute of Film and Television Science, German edition).Since 1978, he has been releasing books with his “Textbook of Filmmaking” (German edition), published in 7 editions and used in many European film schools.

-In 1980, when he was working in the German film industry, he published "Pocket Book of Movie Technology" (Publication Series to the Film and Television Customers of the Institute of Film and Television Science, Dr. Pierre Kandorfer, Cologne) (German edition).
+After working in Los Angeles, he relocated to the High Desert town of California City, where he produced a movie series focusing on a producing a movie in Red Rock Canyon.
+He served as director of European syndication for etv Hollywood Inc. and produced visual material for the NASA/ESA Spacelab mission.
+He also created the Special Assignment Series: Soccer World Cup for broadcast distribution.
+He founded EuroChannel Broadcasting on the International Channel Network in Los Angeles.

+In 1970, he received the film prize in the category "Films of the Youth" at the International Short Film Festival in Oberhausen, Germany.

+Personal life

-In 1998, Kandorfer lost all his lifetime investments after a fraud that his business partner committed.
-As a consequence, he was forced to sell his residence in Los Angeles at a depreciated value.
-Kandorfer relocated to California City, where he was involved in the production of a movie series at Red Rock Canyon.
+In 1998, Pierre lost his lifetime investments due to a fraud committed by a business partner.
+This forced him to sell his Los Angeles residence at a significant loss.
+Subsequently, he relocated to California City, where he continued producing a movie series at Red Rock Canyon.